rapidsai/cudf/cpp/docs/DEVELOPER_GUIDE.md

 ## `cudf::column`

-`cudf::column` is a core owning data structure in `libcudf`.
+`cudf::column` is a core owning data structure in libcudf.
 Most libcudf public APIs produce either a `cudf::column` or a `cudf::table` as output.
 A `column` contains `device_buffer`s which own the device memory for the elements of a column and an optional null indicator bitmask.